tripleten-com/ai-se_recipe-browser_react-router/README.md

 # Recipe Browser React Router

-This is the starting code for the React Router chapter in TripleTen's AI-Assisted Software Engineering program.
+These are the solutions for the React Router chapter in TripleTen's AI Software Engineering program.

 ## Tests